-RePowerEU financing plan shows how carbon makes decarbonisation harder
+RePowerEU financing plan shows how market makes decarbonisation harder

 We welcome immediate action to reduce Europe’s dependency on Russian fossil fuels in the face of its aggression against Ukraine.
 However, the European Commission’s proposal reflects the impossibility of meeting this objective while keeping conflicting incentives in force.

 The REPowerEU plan aims to mobilise €210bn in public funds, mostly taken from unspent existing budget lines such as the EU’s €800bn COVID-19 recovery fund.
 To these, only €20bn new funds are added, raised from the auctioning of EU ETS allowances held in its Market Stability Reserve (MSR).

 21 July 2022

 In a brief we published on 30 May, we flagged the disruptive effect which the use of MSR allowances would have on the supply/demand balance of the carbon market.
 As the effect depends on features of the ETS such as the scheme’s cap and the design of the MSR itself, we updated our analysis with the three main design options on the table, proposed by Commission, the Parliament and the Council.
 In all scenarios under the Commission and Council design options, the REPowerEU plan leads to 116-144 million additional supply of EUAs, all of which is ‘available in circulation’, whereas it slightly reduces the supply under the Parliament’s proposal.

 These values are derived from our online ETS Simulator updated recently to represent those three scenarios.

 Money money everywhere, but not a euro to decarbonise

 Beyond the illusory effect of resorting to the MSR, the overall EC proposal lays bare a much larger shortcoming of the emissions trading scheme: despite creating assets worth a trillion euros, it does not make any funds available to decarbonise the industries it covers.